Skip to Content

 Butterfly tree in Airlie Gardens, decorated for Christmas, with the words "25 Christmas Things To Do In Wilmington, NC" written on top.

-It’s Christmas in Wilmington, NC and there are a ton of ways to celebrate.
-In fact, we put together this great list of 25 Christmas Things To Do In Wilmington, NC.
+It’s Christmastime in Wilmington, NC.
+Okay, fine.
+It’s Christmastime everywhere.
+But, in Wilmington, there’s a ton of annual events and ways to celebrate the festive season.
+So many, in fact, that we put together this great list of 25 Christmas Things To Do In Wilmington, NC.

-I tried to add some ongoing seasonal activities to the list so that even if you’re not in town for one of the specific Christmas events in Wilmington, NC, you’ll still be able to enjoy some Christmas things when you’re in town.
+It’s filled with annual events that occur just once, plus ongoing seasonal activities so even if you’re not in town for one of the specific Christmas events, you’ll still be able to enjoy some Christmas things when you’re in town.

-The majority of this list Wilmington, NC Christmas activities.
-A couple of them are in Carolina Beach, which non-locals pretty much think is an extension of Wilmington anyway.
+The majority of this list Christmas activities in Wilmington proper.
+A couple of them are in the greater Wilmington area, like in Carolina Beach, which visitors pretty much think is an extension of Wilmington anyway.

-And a couple are in Brunswick County, NC because we actually live in Bruns Co and we are closer to downtown Wilmington than Carolina Beach is.
+And a couple are in Brunswick County, NC because that’s borders Wilmington and some of the events are closer to downtown Wilmington than Carolina Beach is.

 Watch a Christmas show at Thalian Hall

 We love Thalian Hall (310 Chestnut St).
-A couple years ago, we saw an amazing production of Green Day’s American Idiot.
-There are a ton of theatrical performances there, and during December, there are a lot of Christmas themed performances planned.
+We’ve seen a few really great productions there.
+There are a ton of theatrical performances and movies at the theater throughout the year.
+In December, there are a bunch of Christmas themed performances.

 Thalian Hall’s Christmas schedule is as follows: